Review & Rating

 In one of our more recent tests, Mr. Isaacs answered the telephone himself.
 However, he refused to respond to any questions about the company or its products using language that will not be repeated here.
 Customers have often characterized Mr. Isaacs as "harsh, crude and rude".
 During another contact he was extremely helpful and charming.

 Mico at one time stated on its website1 that buyers "should expect nothing less than the highest standard of quality, design and customer service from Mico Designs" (emphasis supplied).
 You should indeed expect good customer service, but, frankly, you do not always get it.

-If you have had an experience with a Mico faucet, — good, bad or indifferent — that you would like to share, please contact us or post a comment below.
+We are continuing to research the company.
+If you have experience with Mico faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.